GermanBread/FileFinderGit/README.md

 Linux:
 In terminal run: `git clone https://github.com/GermanBread/FileFinderGit`.
-Then cd into the "FileFinderGit" folder, execute `./build\ script.sh`, select a runtime and wait for it to compile!
+Then cd into the `FileFinderGit` folder, execute `bash compile_helper.sh`, select a runtime and wait for it to compile!

-## To launch the app:
+## Starting the application:

 Windows:
-In the Application's folder shift-click on empty space in Explorer-window and select "Open Powershell".
+In the Application's folder shift-click on empty space in Explorer-window and select `Open Powershell`.
-Then type ".\FileFinder.exe" and press Enter.
+Then type `.\FileFinder.exe` and press Enter.

 **Important note:** Double clicking the app does not allow it to properly update.